 It’s the final day of my 4-years-later review of my Season 1 solo episodes.
 And what better note to end it on than coming back to our authentic selves?

-In this episode, I talked about the difference between our ego (or egoic self) and our higher self (what I also refer to as our authentic self, intuition, and more recently, our Embodied Self or just Self with a capital S!).
+In Episode 12 of Season 1, "Your Ego & Your Higher Self," I talked about the difference between our ego (or egoic self) and our higher self (what I also refer to as our authentic self, intuition, and more recently, our Embodied Self or just Self with a capital S!).

 I mentioned that the societies we live in tend to reflect our egoic selves rather than our authentic selves.
 And sometimes I’ve had to remind myself of this when I feel out of place in this world.